This post may contain affiliate links.

 • If you cut right away, all of those beautiful juices will run away onto your cutting board.

-I prefer to cover my whole turkey with foil while it rests (the skin still stays crispy, even covered), but if your turkey is overcooked, you may want to leave it uncovered.
+I prefer to tent my turkey with foil while it rests (the skin still stays crispy, even covered), but if your turkey is overcooked, you may want to leave it uncovered.
 It will still stay plenty hot.

 While the turkey rests is the perfect time to make gravy.